semrush/intergalactic/website/docs/components/input-tags/input-tags.md

 ![default tag color](static/default-tag.png)

-When validating this input, we may highlight inappropriate data in orange. **Please do not forget about the clear text in the tooltip with the error.**
+When validating this input, we may highlight inappropriate data in red. **Please do not forget about the clear text in the tooltip with the error.**

 ![validation tag color](static/validation.png)